David-Haim/concurrencpp/README.md

 	return 0;
 }
 ```
-There are two more flavors of timers in concurrencpp: **oneshot timers** and **delay objects**.
+In this example we create a regular timer  by using the timer queue.
+The timer schedules its callable after 1.5 seconds, then fires its callable every 2 seconds.
+The given callable runs in the threadpool executor.

-*  A oneshot timer is a one-time timer with only a due time - after it schedules its callable to run once it never reschedules it to run again.
+#### Oneshot timers

-* A delay object is a result object that becomes ready when its due time is reached.
-Applications can `co_await` this result object to delay the current task in a non-blocking way.
-The current task is resumed in the executor that was passed to `make_delay_object`.
+A oneshot timer is a one-time timer with only a due time - after it schedules its callable to run once it never reschedules it to run again.

-***Oneshot timer example:***
+#### *Oneshot timer example:*
 ```cpp
 #include "concurrencpp.h"